Topological transport of deconfined hedgehogs in magnets

+With these definitions of $\rho$ and $j_{\vb{A}}$, we can verify the hedgehog density and flux satisfy the continuity equation: \( \partial_t ( \rho V) +\sum_{i=i}^4 j_{\vb{A}_i} \, A_i =0. \) One notes that there are two different contributions to the hedgehog flux \eqref{flux}.
+The first term, $- \partial_t B_{\vb{A}} $, is due to the change of the skyrmion density on the triangular facet.
+The second term, $\gamma_{ijk}/A$, while is inconsequential for the conservation law, is important to ensure that $j_{\vb{A}}$ is a local physical current, which is consequential for energetic and Kubo considerations (when one attempts to establish chemical-potential bias of hedgehog and derive its conductivity in linear response) \cite{quantumvortex}.

-We emphasize that the conservation law~(\ref{conservation}) holds at quantum level (also in the classical limit), irrespective of the form of the Hamiltonian.
-This indicates that (\ref{conservation}) is topological and is not rooted in any specific symmetry of the system.
+We emphasize that the conservation law for hedgehogs holds at quantum level (also in the classical limit), irrespective of the form of the Hamiltonian, which indicates that it is topological and is not rooted in any specific symmetry of the system.
+After coarse-graining process, we obtain $\vb{n}$ field out of $\vb{S}$ and hedgehog current $j^\mu$ in terms of $\vb{n}$.
+It is the conservation of hedgehog current at lattice level that determines the conservation of $j^\mu$ at arbitrary temperatures.